kelvintang2000/COVIDMap/README.md

 # COVIDMap
-Download and Manipulate COVID-19 Building in Hong Kong Open Data
+Download and Manipulate COVID-19 Building using Hong Kong Open Data

 1. Use Azure function Time Trigger to perform ETL
 2. Use CSV library to Extract the open data